RagedUnicorn/docker-wow-legion/README.md

 docker-compose -f docker-compose.dev.yml up -d
 ```

-TODO rework text

-By default the launchscript `/docker-entrypoint.sh` will not be used to start the `realmd` and `mangosd` processes.
+By default the launchscript `/docker-entrypoint.sh` will not be used to start the `worldserver` and `bnetserver` processes.
 Instead the container will be setup to keep `stdin_open` open and allocating a pseudo `tty`.
 This allows for connecting to a shell and work on the container.
 A shell can be opened inside the container with `docker attach [container-id]`.
 The server itself can be started with `./docker-entrypoint.sh`.
-Note that this has to be done for the database container first otherwise both `realmd` and `mangosd` will not be able to connect to the database.
+Note that this has to be done for the database container first otherwise both `worldserver` and `bnetserver` will not be able to connect to the database.

 ### Generating Server Files (optional)